Precise wavefunction engineering with magnetic resonance: Introduction

-The sharpest stable structure supported by a single component condensate is a stationary dark soliton, hereafter a \emph{black soliton}: a $\pi$ phase step across a density zero of width $\sim \xi$.
-We use the creation of a single black soliton as a stringent test of our MRC protocol, because a black soliton can only be engineered using a protocol that manipulates both the phase and density of the macroscopic wavefunction with healing length resolution.
-Phase engineering alone results in the rapid flow of quantum fluid at the site of the phase gradient, manifesting as the emission of supersonic density peaks~\cite{denschlag_generating_2000}.
-Density engineering alone creates a diverging group of gray solitons through matter wave interference~\cite{scott_formation_1998, weller_experimental_2008, shomroni_evidence_2009, theocharis_multiple_2010}.
+The sharpest stable structure supported by a single component condensate is a stationary dark soliton, hereafter a \textit{black soliton}: a $\pi$ phase step across a density zero of width of order $\xi$.
+We use the creation of a single black soliton as a stringent test of our MRC protocol, as a black soliton can only be engineered using a protocol that manipulates both the phase and density of the macroscopic wavefunction with healing length resolution.
+Phase engineering alone results in the rapid flow of quantum fluid at the site of the phase gradient as the overly sharp soliton relaxes to the stable solution.
+This manifests as the emission of supersonic density peaks~\cite{denschlag_generating_2000}, which we avoid by engineering loss at the solition phase singularity to match the targeted state.
+Density engineering can create a diverging group of gray solitons through matter wave interference~\cite{scott_formation_1998, weller_experimental_2008, shomroni_evidence_2009, theocharis_multiple_2010}.
 First we describe the protocol used to create a single black soliton in the context of a pseudospin-$1/2$ condensate.
-Then we simulate engineering a single black soliton in a \Rb spin-$1$ condensate, with experimentally realistic parameters.
+Then we simulate engineering a single black soliton in a \Rb condensate, with experimentally relevant parameters.
 Finally we show an extension to this protocol that creates multiple solitons with controlled positions and trajectories.